Arm-And-Hammer/The-Completionist-List/README.md

 # Next steps:

-- Add a completion percentage to the main page and game details.
+- Add a completion percentage to the game.
 - Refine styling.
+- Add what console the game is on.